tomhendra/courses/19-testing-javascript/README.md

 ### 2.1.
 Throw an Error with a Simple Test in JavaScript

+In this lesson, we’ll get the most fundamental understanding of what an automated test is in JavaScript.
+A test is code that throws an error when the actual result of something does not match the expected output.

+Tests can get more complicated when you’re dealing with code that depends on some state to be set up first (like a component needs to be rendered to the document before you can fire browser events, or there needs to be users in the database).
+However, it is relatively easy to test pure functions (functions which will always return the same output for a given input and not change the state of the world around them).

 - An automated test in JavaScript is code that throws an error when things are unexpected.
 - The most fundamental test in JS looks like this.